NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Teasers and parlays are similar in that they are both combination bets.
 But whereas parlays may include a variety of options (moneylines, spreads, totals, or props), teasers only involve point spreads or totals.
 Also, they are offered at altered numbers and come with lower combined odds.

-NFL Futures
+Futures Bets

-All the above types of bets are ways you can bet on NFL games.
-But throughout the year, even in the offseason, you can make a wide variety of NFL futures bets at sports betting sites.
+Throughout the year, even in the offseason, you can make a wide variety of NFL futures bets at sports betting sites.
 Futures bets are bets on markets that will not be decided until a later date.
 That can be the next week, the next month, or the next year.

 Some NFL futures betting markets include Super Bowl winner odds, NFL division winner odds (like AFC West winner odds or NFC East winner odds), NFL award odds like NFL Offensive & Defensive Player of the Year, and NFL Draft odds.

-Betting on the Super Bowl
+Betting on the NFL Playoffs and Super Bowl

 It is a major social event, as many people like to show their friends, family, neighbors, and colleagues that they know how to throw the best Super Bowl party.

 It is also a major betting occasion.
 Both sports bettors and sportsbooks look forward to the game.
 It draws in a lot of bets from people who bet either infrequently or only on Super Bowl Sunday.
+And each year, Betting News covers the Super Bowl comprehensively.

 Check Out Our Super Bowl Betting Guide